Ben Wilson (basketball): Background

 On November 20, 1984, Wilson decided against lunching with teammates as he wanted to talk to his girlfriend, Jetun Rush, with whom he had been having significant issues.
 The couple had conceived a child early in 1984, a son named Brandon, and Rush would neither speak to Wilson nor let him see his child.
-Meanwhile, Calumet High School student Billy Moore was outside Simeon's campus with a .22 caliber revolver looking to avenge his cousin, who had been allegedly robbed of $10 by a Simeon student.
-After finding out the conflict had been resolved, Moore and his friend Omar Dixon decided to stay nearby and eventually the two followed Moore's friend Erica Murphy to a nearby luncheonette located on South Vincennes Avenue, just up the street from Simeon.
+Meanwhile, Calumet High School student Billy Moore was outside Simeon's campus with a .22 caliber revolver, looking to avenge his cousin, who had been allegedly robbed of $10 by a Simeon student.

+After finding out the conflict had been resolved, Moore and his friend Omar Dixon decided to stay nearby.
+Eventually the two followed Moore's friend Erica Murphy to a nearby luncheonette located on South Vincennes Avenue, just up the street from Simeon.

 The shooting

 Billy Moore, in the ESPN documentary about Ben Wilson, described what happened next.
 He and Omar Dixon were outside the luncheonette when Wilson and Rush came up the street behind them.
-Rush was trying to break away from Wilson, who in his desperation to speak to her failed to pay attention to where he was going and bumped into Moore.
+Rush was trying to break away from Wilson, who in his desperation to speak to her, failed to pay attention to where he was going and bumped into Moore.
 Moore called to Wilson to watch where he was going, and Wilson responded by turning around and heading back toward Moore.
 The two engaged in a loud argument, with an infuriated Wilson and Moore exchanging expletives.

 During the argument, Moore drew the pistol he had been carrying.
-Wilson taunted him and dared him to shoot; Moore later said he felt that the much larger Wilson was just "punking" him.
+Wilson taunted him and dared him to shoot.
+Moore later said he felt that the much larger Wilson was just "punking" him.
 Wilson then lunged at Moore, who responded by firing two shots at him.
-The first struck Wilson in his groin while the second struck him in his abdomen and caused significant internal bleeding.
+The first struck Wilson in his groin while the second struck him in his abdomen, and caused significant internal bleeding.
 Moore and Dixon then fled.
 Within minutes, word of the shooting reached Simeon's campus, and a crowd gathered near Wilson.
 Emergency services were called at 12:37 PM local time, while Simeon basketball coach Bob Hambric made a call to WMAQ-TV newsman Warner Saunders and informed him of what happened.

-Paramedics were slow in reaching the scene and at approximately 1:20 PM, Hambric decided to take it upon himself to get his star player to the hospital.
-Just as he was getting into his car, an ambulance arrived to the scene on South Vincennes.
+Hambric felt that paramedics were slow in reaching the scene and at approximately 1:20 PM, Hambric decided to take it upon himself to get his star player to the hospital.
+Just as he was getting into his car, an ambulance arrived at the scene on South Vincennes Avenue.
 According to Chicago's then emergency protocol, Wilson was taken to the nearest available hospital, which was St. Bernard Hospital in Englewood.
 St. Bernard was a small community hospital that was not equipped to handle emergencies or trauma cases like shootings, so a call was put out for any available trauma surgeon to report immediately to St. Bernard.